 Image credit: Australian Museum | Facebook

-Showcasing the most fascinating parts of both science and nature, the Australian Museum regularly hosts new exhibitions that are almost always kid-friendly.
-Kids can get hands-on in exploring and learning about the world around them, and we wouldn’t be surprised if the adults learned a thing or two as well.
+Showcasing the most fascinating parts of both science and nature, the Australian Museum has heaps of free, inspiring exhibitions like humongous dinosaur displays, and regularly hosts new exhibits that are super kid-friendly.
+From interactive school holiday workshops to First Nations storytelling play spaces, kids can get hands-on in exploring and learning about the world around them—and we wouldn’t be surprised if the adults learned a thing or two as well.

 Royal Botanic Gardens Sydney